shivamjoshi26/bazar/README.md

 2. Now we need to connect MetaMask to the blockchain created by Ganache.
 3. In the box marked Wallet Seed, enter the mnemonic that is displayed in Ganache.
 4. Enter a password below that and click OK.
-5.Click the menu that shows "Main Network" and select Custom RPC.
+5. Click the menu that shows "Main Network" and select Custom RPC.
-6.In the box titled "New RPC URL" enter http://127.0.0.1:7545 and click Save.
+6. In the box titled "New RPC URL" enter http://127.0.0.1:7545 and click Save.
 Warning: Do not use this mnemonic on the main Ethereum network (mainnet).
 If you send ETH to any account generated from this mnemonic, you will lose it all!
  ```